 - It is not a good product for burial or final expense insurance due to the factors above.

 - Rates increase every five years to age 75

 - The policy will expire at age 80 or when the term ends

 - The maximum death benefit is only $300,000, Cannot purchase a policy greater than $300,000

 - Rates appear to be expensive compared to other companies.

-Term life insurance is simple, affordable and it provides protection for a specific period typically 10 to 30 years.
-This is the type of insurance policy endorsed by Dave Ramsey and other financial gurus.
+Term life insurance is simple and affordable and protects for a specific period, typically 10 to 30 years.
+This type of insurance policy endorsed by Dave Ramsey and other financial gurus.
 Some insurance companies offer level term life insurance where the premiums remain fixed for the duration of the policy.

-Most life insurance companies offering level term life insurance lock-in premium at your current age.
-For example, if you purchased a $100,000 20-year term policy in your forties and pay $65.50 monthly, you will pay the same amount of premium in your sixties when the term ends.
+Most life insurance companies offer level term life insurance lock-in premiums at your current age.
+For example, if you purchased a $100,000 20-year term policy in your forties and pay $65.50 monthly, you will pay the same premium in your sixties when the term ends.

-If you pass away during the term of your policy, TruStage will give 100% benefit payout to your beneficiaries.
-If you outlive the term, you have the option to convert your policy to whole life insurance with permanent coverage without giving proof of insurability or undergoing the medical underwriting process again.
+If you pass away during your policy term, TruStage will give your beneficiaries a 100% benefit payout.
+If you outlive the term, you can convert your policy to whole life insurance with permanent coverage without proof of insurability or undergoing the medical underwriting process again.